Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Conclusion

 \section{Conclusion}

 In this paper, we presented a control framework for signal temporal logic (STL) control synthesis where the STL specification is defined over the dynamical system and uncontrollable dynamic agents.
 We use trajectory predictors and conformal prediction to provide prediction regions for the uncontrollable agents that are valid with high probability.
-Then, we formulated predictive control laws that consider the worst case realization of the uncontrollable agents within the prediction region.
-Specifically, we proposed a mixed integer program (MIP) that results in the probabilistic satisfaction of the STL specification.
-Finally, we presented an equivalent MIP program based on the KKT conditions of the original MIP program to obtain more efficient solutions.
+Then, we formulated predictive open-loop control laws that consider the worst case realization of the uncontrollable agents within the prediction region.
+Specifically, we proposed a mixed integer program (MIP) that results in the probabilistic satisfaction of the STL specification, and we presented an equivalent MIP program based on the KKT conditions of the original MIP program to obtain more efficient solutions.
+Finally, we presented a probabilistic recursively feasible closed-loop control framework that can provide high probability guarantee for the task satisfaction.
 We provided two case studies for temperature control and robot motion planning, and we demonstrated the correctness and efficiency of our control framework.